ARIZONA’S HIGH PEDESTRIAN DEATH RATE

 Following a crash with injuries, a crosswalk accident lawyer in Phoenix, AZ can assess fault, look into available insurance, and evaluate claims for injuries and damages.
 There should be no fee for a consultation, there should be no attorney’s fees unless a settlement is obtained.

-If you are ready to talk with a leading crosswalk accident lawyer Phoenix, AZ recommends to pedestrian accident victims, call our office today.
+If you are ready to talk with a crosswalk accident lawyer Phoenix, AZ recommends to pedestrian accident victims, call Paul Englander, PLC office today.

 “Paul and his staff were very professional and prompt in responding to any questions or concerns I had.
 He handled every aspect of my case and made it as easy as possible for me.
 I would definitely recommend him and contact him for any future needs.”